OpenVPN/openvpn3-linux/docs/man/openvpn3-log.1.rst

                 events from.
 Use ``openvpn3 sessions-list`` to retrieve a list of available session D-Bus paths.

+-c CONFIG-NAME, --config CONFIG-NAME
+                Can be used instead of ``--session-path`` where the configuration profile name is given instead.
+The *CONFIG_NAME* must be the name which was active when the session was started.
+                Available configuration names can be found via ``openvpn3 sessions-list``.

 --log-level LEVEL
                 Sets the log verbosity for the log events.
 Valid values are *0* to *6*.
 The higher value, the more verbose the log events